collapsed-stacks/startups/questions/1053/recommended-place-to-sell-a-domain-trademark-more-of-a-failed-startup.md

 - tagged: `social-networking`, `trademark`, `domain-name`
 - score: 4

-<p>I am about to close a startup of mine, started over 6 years ago.</p>
+I am about to close a startup of mine, started over 6 years ago.

-<p>At first, I only thought of selling the domain name, but then I realized that, if bundled properly, it may be worth much more, as 6+ years of high visibility through Google Search, plus 3 years in a row in which sales grew about 500% per year, may be worth something.</p>
+At first, I only thought of selling the domain name, but then I realized that, if bundled properly, it may be worth much more, as 6+ years of high visibility through Google Search, plus 3 years in a row in which sales grew about 500% per year, may be worth something.

-<p>This domain also has matching Facebook, Twitter, Youtube and Google Play accounts (exact name as domain as tradename and trademark.</p>
+This domain also has matching Facebook, Twitter, Youtube and Google Play accounts (exact name as domain as tradename and trademark.

-<p>What is the best venue to go about this?</p>
+What is the best venue to go about this?

-<p>Note: Maximizing sale value is not the only factor.
-An important consideration is also a safe and trustworthy way to transfer payment.</p>
+Note: Maximizing sale value is not the only factor.
+An important consideration is also a safe and trustworthy way to transfer payment.